INTRODUCTION TO MONKS COWL AND CHAMPAGNE VALLEY (CATHKIN PARK) HIKING TRAILS

 This is a pleasant hike of some four hours.
 The walk starts at Cayley Lodge and skirts the edges of the AmaSwazi community.

 The hike is very peaceful, and you have lovely distant views of the AmaSwazi community going about a simple existence.
 A notable highlight of this hike is that you pass a critical San Rock art site with some magnificent frescos.

-Finally, after a steep scramble, you reach the top of the “Kop”.
-Undoubtedly worth it but you will need a rock art custodian to appreciate the rock art.
+Finally, you reach the top of the “Kop” after a steep scramble.
+Undoubtedly worth it, but you will need a rock art custodian to appreciate the rock art.